mkohli1997/Facial-Expression-Gender/575_Final_Project_Group_9.md

-11

-As can be seen in the above confusion matrices on the previous page, the model predicts “Happy”,

-“Neutral” and “Surprise” fairly well, with 80%+ of images labeled in those categories predicted

-as belonging to their respective category.
-The model particularly struggles with the “Disgust” and

-“Fear” labels: images with those labels were classified correctly less than 50% of the time.

-It appears that the model is particularly confused by images labeled as “Disgust,” “Fear,” and

-“Sad”.
-Almost 30% of images labeled “Disgust” were misclassified as “Anger,” and 12% were

-misclassified as “Sad”.
-Roughly 22% of images labeled “Fear” were misclassified as “Sad,” and

-15% of images labeled “Sad” were misclassified as “Neutral”.
-The confusions between “Disgust,”

-“Fear,” and “Sad” are perhaps not surprising, as the three expressions have quite a bit of overlap.

-The model’s biases may be seen by comparing the predicted classification totals to the known

-classification totals, as in the last column and last row of the confusion matrix in Figure 5.2.3.
-For

-example, the model predicted 303 images as belonging to the classification “Disgust”, but there

-were 567 images that belonged to this classification in the dataset.
-This indicates that the model is

-biased against predicting an image as belonging to the “Disgust” classification – this is probably

-due to the imbalance in the relative number of “Disgust” images in the FER-2013 dataset: there

-are 567 total “Disgust” images, and the next smallest number is the “Surprise” label with 4015.

-This means that the model likely learned a bias against classifying an image as “Disgust” because

-it was simply trained on far fewer “Disgust” labeled images.
-Model 3 attempts to correct this

-imbalance (see **Section 5.5**).
+As can be seen in the above confusion matrices on the previous page, the model predicts “Happy”, “Neutral” and “Surprise” fairly well, with 80%+ of images labeled in those categories predicted as belonging to their respective category.
+The model particularly struggles with the “Disgust” and “Fear” labels: images with those labels were classified correctly less than 50% of the time.
+It appears that the model is particularly confused by images labeled as “Disgust”, “Fear”, and “Sad”.
+Almost 30% of images labeled “Disgust” were misclassified as “Anger” and 12% were misclassified as “Sad”.
+Roughly 22% of images labeled “Fear” were misclassified as “Sad” and 15% of images labeled “Sad” were misclassified as “Neutral”.
+The confusions between “Disgust”, “Fear” and “Sad” are perhaps not surprising, as the three expressions have quite a bit of overlap.
+The model’s biases may be seen by comparing the predicted classification totals to the known classification totals, as in the last column and last row of the confusion matrix in Figure 5.2.3..
+For  example, the model predicted 303 images as belonging to the classification “Disgust”, but there were 567 images that belonged to this classification in the dataset.
+This indicates that the model is biased against predicting an image as belonging to the “Disgust” classification – this is probably due to the imbalance in the relative number of “Disgust” images in the FER-2013 dataset: there are 567 total “Disgust” images, and the next smallest number is the “Surprise” label with 4015.
+This means that the model likely learned a bias against classifying an image as “Disgust” because it was simply trained on far fewer “Disgust” labeled images.
+Model 3 attempts to correct this imbalance (see **Section 5.5**).

-The model is biased towards classifying images as “Neutral,” in spite of the fact that the “Neutral”

-label has a similar number of images as other labels.
-Again surprisingly, the model does not appear

-biased towards “Happy” although that label has, by a large margin, more images than any other

-label.
-This is, perhaps, due to images labeled “Happy” having an easily noticeable feature that the

-network likely picked up on: a smile, especially one with teeth showing.
+The model is biased towards classifying images as “Neutral” in spite of the fact that the “Neutral” label has a similar number of images as other labels.
+Again surprisingly, the model does not appear biased towards “Happy” although that label has, by a large margin, more images than any other label.
+This is, perhaps, due to images labeled “Happy” having an easily noticeable feature that the network likely picked up on: a smile, especially one with teeth showing.

 **5.4 Expression Model 2**

-The second expression model

-(Model 2) was trained without any

-images labeled “Disgust” due to

-reasons mentioned prior.
-It achieved

-a validation accuracy of 61.30% on

-the reduced dataset after 73 epochs.

-Figure 5.4.1 to the right shows a

-graph of the models accuracy over

-100 epochs, and Figure 5.4.2 on the

-following page is a corresponding

-graph for validation loss.
+The second expression model (Model 2) was trained without any images labeled “Disgust” due to reasons mentioned prior.
+It achieved a validation accuracy of 61.30% on the reduced dataset after 73 epochs.
+Figure 5.4.1 to the right shows a graph of the models accuracy over 100 epochs, and Figure 5.4.2 is a corresponding graph for validation loss.

 **Figure 5.4.1** Expression Model 2

 Validation Accuracy

-12

 **Figure 5.4.2** Expression Model 2

 Validation Loss

-The slight increase in validation accuracy comes at the expense of the model no longer being able

-to detect “Disgust” at all, so simply reporting improved accuracy does not tell the whole story,

-especially because this accuracy is with respect to the reduced dataset, in which there are no more

-“Disgust” images at all.

-A different view of the model can be seen by creating confusion matrices for this model *over the*

-*whole, unaltered dataset.* In this way we can see whether removing the “Disgust” label tends to

-improve accuracy in detecting other facial expressions.
-Figures 5.4.3 and 5.4.4 below and on the

-following page are the two confusion matrices for Expression Model 2.
+The slight increase in validation accuracy comes at the expense of the model no longer being able to detect “Disgust” at all, so simply reporting improved accuracy does not tell the whole story, especially because this accuracy is with respect to the reduced dataset, in which there are no more “Disgust” images at all.
+A different view of the model can be seen by creating confusion matrices for this model over the whole, unaltered dataset.
+In this way we can see whether removing the “Disgust” label tends to improve accuracy in detecting other facial expressions.
+Figures 5.4.3 and 5.4.4 below and on the following page are the two confusion matrices for Expression Model 2.

 **Actual Classification**